simon123h/bice/README.md

 ## Installation

-This package is not yet published on PyPI.
+This package is not yet published on PyPI, therefore you need to install it locally.

-Download the package and install it locally using:
+Download `bice` and install it locally using:

 ```bash
 git clone https://zivgitlab.uni-muenster.de/s_hart20/bice
 pip3 install -e bice/
 ```

 in any directory of your choice.
-This will install the bice package using `setup.py`.
+The installation is performed using `setup.py`.

+### Requirements

+The software depends on Python 3 and the following third-party packages:
+`numpy`, `scipy`, `matplotlib`, `findiff`, and `numdifftools`.
+All will be installed automatically when installing `bice`.

 ## Documentation